danchyy/danchyy.github.io/en/_posts/2021-02-24-mid-range-evolution.md

 ![](/assets/mid_range/prosjek_cijela_liga_2020_21_eng.png)

-NBA players practice more shots from a distance of 3 points, so the efficiency of 3-point shots has increased significantly.
-Which means that the efficiency of the shot (especially corner threes) has increased to approximately 40%, and now it is just as efficient a shot as the one from half distance on the baseline (of course, it yields a lot more points as mentioned before if we calculate expected points).
+The efficiency of 3 point shot across the board has increased a bit, which makes sense as players practiced it more.
+Which means that the efficiency of the shot (especially corner threes) has increased to approximately 40%, and now it is just as efficient a shot as the one from mid-range on the baseline (of course, it yields a lot more points per shot as mentioned before if we calculate expected points).

-The total number of these long baseline mid-range shots this season makes up only 1% of all shots, while in the 2000-01 season that made up as much as 10% of all shots...
+The total number of these long baseline mid-range shots this season makes up only 1% of all shots, while in the 2000-01 season that made up 10% of all shots...

 All of these things have led us to watch the most efficient basketball ever.